In the early hours of June 1st, 1974, Ted Bundy abducted 22-year-old Brenda Carol Ball from the Flame Tavern in Burien, Washington.

 There was no party.

-Once they reached his house, he made up an excuse about why there was no party.
+Once they reached his house, he made up an excuse about why there wasn’t a party.

 Although Ball did express some hesitancy about the situation at first, it seems as though she was drunk and “bored” enough to go into the house and drink with the killer.